pranav2564/Nillion-Automated-Transaction-Bot/README.md

-# Winnode Project Bot
+# Nillion Project Bot

 ## Description

-This project is a bot for the Winnode project that periodically sends $NIL tokens to generated Nillion addresses.
+This project is a bot for the Nillion project that periodically sends $NIL tokens to generated Nillion addresses.

 ## Setup Instructions